Detect and track parcels in videos

 Dino-X-API-Demo::Alteredverse

-Detect objects in images or videos
+Detect and track objects in images or videos

 Motion detection in videos using OpenCV is a technique to detect and track moving objects within video frames.
 It leverages OpenCV's powerful libraries to analyze video streams, identify motion, and track objects such as parcels or people.
 This technology is widely used in surveillance, security systems, and automated tracking applications.